gosexy/gosexy.org/markdown/index.md

 # Isn't Go sexy enough?

-Well, yes.
-[Go][1] is already a sexy programming language with many rich features, we are not really adding anything to the language, we are just trying to make [Go][1] code easier to understand, code and hack.
-We love [Go][1].
+Yes, [Go][1] is a really cool programming language, so cool it feels sexy to type.
+We are just trying to make [Go][1] code easier to understand, code and hack.
+In fact, we love [Go][1].

-## Making it even sexier

-That's the challenge and these are our goals:
+## Out Goals

-* Use Go custom types to achieve great code expressiveness.
+* Use Go's syntactic freedom to achieve great code expressiveness.
-* Hide complexity into the wrappers, try to make coding Go simpler.
+* Wrap the complex stuff, making Go code simpler.
-* Get sexy.
+* Making Go code easier.

-Please, read our [getting started](/getting-started) page to see a real world example.
+Please, read our [getting started](/getting-started) to continue the tour :).

 [1]: http://golang.org